The Floyd Bennett Gardens Association Inc.

 B. Powers and Duties.

 1. President.
-The President shall preside at all meetings of the Members and of the Board.
-He shall have general supervision of the affairs of FBGA.
-He shall keep the Board fully informed and shall freely consult with them concerning the activities of FBGA.
-He shall have the power to sign alone, unless the Board shall specifically require an additional signature, in the name of the Corporation all contracts authorized either generally or specifically by the Board.
-He shall perform such other duties as shall time to time be assigned to him by the Board.
+The President shall preside at all meetings of the Members and of the Board and shall have general supervision of the affairs of FBGA.
+The President shall keep the Board fully informed and shall freely consult with them concerning the activities of FBGA.
+The President shall have the power to sign alone, unless the Board shall specifically require an additional signature, in the name of the Corporation all contracts authorized either generally or specifically by the Board.
+The President shall perform such other duties as shall time to time be assigned to him by the Board.

-3. Secretary.
-The Secretary shall act as secretary of all meetings of the Members and the Board and shall keep the minutes of all such meetings.
-He shall keep the attendance of all such meeting and shall maintain the records of FBGA.
-He shall attend to the giving and serving of all notices of FBGA and shall perform all the duties customarily incident to the office of the Secretary, subject to the control of the Board, and shall perform such other duties as shall from time to time be assigned by the Board.
+3. Recording Secretary.
+The Recording Secretary shall act as secretary of all meetings of the Members and the Board and shall keep the minutes and attendance of all such meetings and shall maintain the records of FBGA.
+The Recording Secretary shall attend to the giving and serving of all notices of FBGA and shall perform all the duties customarily incident to the office of the Recording Secretary, subject to the control of the Board, and shall perform such other duties as shall from time to time be assigned by the Board.

 4. Treasurer.
-The Treasurer shall have the custody of all funds and securities of FBGA which may come into his hands.
-He shall keep or cause to be kept full and accurate accounts of receipts and disbursements of FBGA and shall deposit all moneys and other valuable effects of FBGA in the name of and to the credit of the Corporation in such banks or depositories as the Board may designate.
-Whenever required by the Board, he shall render a statement of his accounts.
-He shall at all reasonable times exhibit his books and accounts to any officer or director.
-He shall perform all duties incident to the position subject to the control of the Board.
+The Treasurer shall have the custody of all funds and securities of FBGA which may come into the Treasurers hands.
+The Treasurer shall keep or cause to be kept full and accurate accounts of receipts and disbursements of FBGA and shall deposit all moneys and other valuable effects of FBGA in the name of and to the credit of the Corporation in such banks or depositories as the Board may designate.
+Whenever required by the Board, the Treasurer shall render a statement of accounts and shall at all reasonable times exhibit the books and accounts to any officer or director.
+The Treasurer shall perform all duties incident to the position subject to the control of the Board.

 5. Corresponding Secretary.
 The Corresponding Secretary will prepare and transmit all correspondence that is not designated to be done by any other officer or chairperson and all correspondence as requested by the officers.